Irshadanwar/Certificates/KPMG AU Data Analytics Job Simulation on Forage by - KPMG US/README.md

-Here’s a polished **README.md** for your KPMG-AU-Data-Analytics-Virtual-Internship repository:

----

 # KPMG AU Data Analytics Virtual Internship

 This repository contains my work and solutions for the **KPMG AU Data Analytics Virtual Internship** offered by **Forage** in **September 2023**.
 The program provided an immersive, hands-on learning experience, simulating real-world tasks performed by the **Data, Analytics & Modelling team** at KPMG.